-Instruction Pack V teaches students the basics of emergency and disaster management-strategies for dealing with natural disasters, emergencies and acts of terrorism.
-Students investigate the challenges of aviation and maritime security, examine the threat of terrorism and create informed opinions of how best to balance security needs with personal needs for privacy.
+Instruction Pack IV continues with the impact of bias, discrimination and prejudice in law enforcement.
+They examine the influence of environment and genetics on criminal behavior and investigate the use of racial profiling and deadly force.
+Additionally, students differentiate among the various degrees of murder and study larceny, robbery and burglary.
+Students look into the future trends of crime, which include cyber and identity theft, credit card fraud and embezzlement.
+Next, students learn the basics of emergency and disaster management-strategies for dealing with natural disasters, emergencies and acts of terrorism.
+Students investigate the challenges of aviation and maritime security, examine the threat of terrorism, and create informed opinions on how best to balance security needs with personal privacy needs.
 They are introduced to future trends in technology, corrections and crime prevention.
-Finally, students complete a real-world practicum that lets them apply everything that they have learned in the course.
+Finally, students complete a real-world practicum that lets them apply everything they learned in the course.